h5bp/Front-end-Developer-Interview-Questions/README.md

 * What are the advantages/disadvantages of using CSS preprocessors?
 (Sass, Compass, Stylus, LESS)
   * If so, describe what you like and dislike about the CSS preprocessors you have used.
 * How would you implement a web design comp that uses non-standard fonts?
-  * Webfonts (font services like: Google Webfonts, Typekit etc.)
+  * Webfonts (font services like Google Webfonts, Typekit, etc.)
-* Explain how a browser determines what elements match a CSS selector?
+* Explain how a browser determines what elements match a CSS selector.
 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?
 * List as many values for the display property that you can remember.
 * What's the difference between inline and inline-block?
 * What's the difference between a relative, fixed, absolute and statically positioned element?
+* The 'C' in CSS stands for Cascading.
+How is priority determined in assigning styles (a few examples)?
+How can you use this system to your advantage?
 * What existing CSS frameworks have you used locally, or in production?
 (Bootstrap, PureCSS, Foundation etc.)
   * If so, which ones?
 If you could, how would you change/improve them?
 * Have you played around with the new CSS Flexbox or Grid specs?